openlegend/core-rules/core/src/04-wealth-equipment/01-chapter-four.md

 The *Deadly* property increases an item’s Wealth Level by 2 per tier.
 So a *Deadly 2* item has a starting Wealth Level of 5.

-The *Defensive* and *Burst* properties increase the Wealth Level of the item by 1 per tier, so *Defensive 3* would increase the item's Wealth Level by 3.
+The *Defensive* property increases the Wealth Level of the item by 1 per tier, so *Defensive 3* would increase the item's Wealth Level by 3.

+The *Area* property increases the Wealth Level of the item by 1 per 5' of area.

 The *Reach* and *Swift* properties increase the Wealth Level of an item by 1.